Guides & Tutorials

-Here you can configure your options.
-For the purposes of this tutorial, there’s nothing you need to change, so just click “Save”.
+Here you configure your options.
+For this tutorial, the defaults are what you need, so click Deploy site.

 Step 6: Build Your Site

-Now it's time to sit back and relax.
-Go grab something cold to drink, scratch the dog behind the ears, or just get up and walk around (you’ve probably been in front of the computer for too long today, right?).
-Netlify will do the rest, and you can watch the progress.
+Now it's time to sit back and relax, grab something cold to drink, scratch the dog behind the ears, or get up and walk around.
+(You've probably been in front of the computer for too long today, right?)
+Netlify does the rest, and you can watch the progress.

 Wait, you thought there was going to be more?
 Nope!
 Netlify has done it all for you, including giving your site a temporary name.
-Now you can add your custom domain, and your site will be live for your adoring public to view.
+Now you can add your custom domain, and your site is live for your adoring public to view.
 Congratulations, and thanks for using Netlify!

 For next steps from here, we recommend you look at: